F1 Cancels Bahrain and Saudi Arabian Grands Prix

 Oscar Piastri (car no.81) takes the win at the 2025 Saudi Arabian Grand Prix with McLaren // Image: McLaren Media

-Formula 1 is expected to cancel the Bahrain and Saudi Arabian Grands Prix scheduled for April amid escalating tensions in the Middle East, a move that would reduce the 2026 championship calendar to 22 races.
+Formula 1 cancelled the Bahrain and Saudi Arabian Grands Prix scheduled for April amid escalating tensions in the Middle East, a move that reduced the 2026 championship calendar to 22 races.

 The two events had been due to take place as the fourth and fifth rounds of the season, with Bahrain hosting the championship on April 10 to April 12 before the paddock travelled to Jeddah for the Saudi Arabian Grand Prix on April 17 to April 19.

-However, the ongoing regional conflict has dramatically altered the situation.
+However, the ongoing regional conflict dramatically altered the situation.

 Several Gulf states, including Bahrain and Saudi Arabia, have been targeted by Iran in retaliation for US-Israeli air strikes, escalating security concerns across the region.

-Safety remains the overriding priority for both Formula 1 and the FIA, and the situation has deteriorated rather than improved in recent days.
+Safety remains the overriding priority for both Formula 1 and the FIA, and the situation has deteriorated rather than improved.

 Replacement races unlikely despite discussions